elok/CarND-Behavioral-Cloning-P3/README.md

 My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

+Normalize the data.
+Input is 160 x 320 with 3 dimensions.
+Crop the top by 70 and bottom by 25. (begin width, end width) (begin height, end height) Apply a 5x5 convolution with 24 output filters, 2x2 stride, and relu activation Apply a 5x5 convolution with 36 output filters, 2x2 stride, and relu activation Apply a 5x5 convolution with 48 output filters, 2x2 stride, and relu activation Apply a 3x3 convolution with 64 output filters, and relu activation Apply a 3x3 convolution with 64 output filters, and relu activation Dropout with probability of 0.5
+Flatten
+Dense 100
+Dense 50
+Dense 10
+Dense 1

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

 #### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting (model.py lines 21).
 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning